 In Kenya, the Ministry of Interior and Coordination of National Government shall be responsible for the establishment of criteria to enable local integration of refugees, in line with the Constitution (2010) and any other written laws in Kenya.
 The process of local integration should be progressive and gradual.
 It implies that refugees will have access to an alternative legal status, in accordance with the criteria established by Kenyan laws.
 Subsequently (if they desire so), they will be able to apply for naturalization, in accordance with the criteria set-up in relevant national laws.
 (Constitution, Arts.
 14 (4)) and 15 (1) and (2) as well as the Citizenship and Immigration Act of 2011, arts.
 11, 13 , 36 and 37).

 It is considered that a refugee is fully integrated into the asylum country when he or she becomes a citizen through naturalization or, when she or he enjoys a legal status that provide for effective access to socio-economic and civil fundamental rights.

 UNHCR and its main Government counterpart, the Ministry of Interior and Coordination of National Government, are exploring concrete ways to gradually transform the current Kenyan encampment policy towards a policy of settlement options in designated areas.
 This will facilitate economic, social and legal integration with the host community; and will guarantee the development of remote areas such as Garissa and Turkana Counties.
-Such a policy will benefit the host community in the long-term, once refugees have been successfully integrated, or found another durable solution (voluntary repatriation or resettlement).
+One such policy is the Kalobeyei Integrated Socio-Economic Plan (KISEDP) for Turkana West launched in 2018.
+The policy will benefit the host community in the long-term, once refugees have been successfully integrated, or found another durable solution (voluntary repatriation or resettlement).